aptos-foundation/AIPs/TEMPLATE.md

 ## Security Considerations

-- Has this change being audited by an auditing firm?
+- Has this change been audited?
 - Are there potential scams?
     - What are the mitigation strategies?
 - What are the security implications/considerations?